PoisonedPoi/SocialVerificationWebsite/ReadMe.md

---making changes to source code and redeploying pull new changes into the SocialVerificationWebsite folder, then run ./deploy.sh as ubuntu (it will switch to tomcat using sudo -u tomcat and make the war file and deploy it to the server, wait 5 seconds and your changes should be applied if tomcat is running)
+--making changes to source code and redeploying pull new changes into the SocialVerificationWebsite folder, then run ./deploy.sh for front end changes and ./update.sh for source code changes in the checker2 folder

 Notes and suggestions,